cityssm/faster-web-helper/README.md

 [**Integrity Checks**](./modules/integrityChecker/README.md)<br />
 Reports on assets in FASTER Web that may have errors.
 Reports on assets that have no complimentary record in WorkTech, and vice versa.
+Updates FASTER inventory and vendor records from external systems.

 [**Autocomplete**](./modules/autocomplete/README.md)<br />
 Creates and hosts JSON files compatible with Autocomplete userscripts.